RobertPoncelet/RW3Tools/README.md

 * **No cache**: Ignore the compression cache and re-compress ALL files when packing - see the note below.

 > #### A note about compression **(read this if you're not seeing your edits reflected in-game)**
 > Currently, repacking always rewrites lumpy.idx and lumpy.dat in their entirety.
 Compressing the unpacked files while doing this takes time, so cached versions of the compressed files are stored in a ".compressed" folder next to the unpacked files to avoid having to compress again next time.
 Currently, the tools detect which files have changed and will need re-compression based on their modification date.
-If a file you've changed has an old modification date (for example, because it's a copy-paste of another unpacked file) then this change might go undetected and you might not see it in game.
-There are four ways you can fix this:
+If a file you've changed has an old modification date (for example, because it's a copy-paste of another unpacked file) then this change might go undetected by the packing process and you might not see it in game.
+There are four different ways you can fix this:
 > * Update the file's modification date.
 > * Delete the cached compressed version in the ".compressed" subfolder (you may need to display hidden folders in Windows settings in order to see it).
 > * Specify the `--no-compress` flag above.